thomaswmorris/avemaria/README.md

 ## Examples and Usage

-Below: a theoretical array of 40,000 detectors scans across a simulated map of the cosmic microwave background.
-Each detector has a resolution of an arcminute.
+Below: a theoretical array of 60,000 detectors (each with a resolution of an arcminute) observes a simulated map of the cosmic microwave background through 16 simulated layers of atmospheric emission, at an elevation of 45 degrees and employing a constant-elevation scan of 2 degrees of azimuth per second.

 ![Watch the video](https://user-images.githubusercontent.com/41275226/115489537-539c2400-a22a-11eb-9f3f-013b4c5e8f6a.mp4)